Carpetfizz/Snoomark/README.md

 - [ ] Write a better user interface, clean up CSS
 - [ ] Add option to choose a different watermark image
 - [ ] Option to upload to Imgur with a button press
+- [ ] Fix tab crash when using unusually large files

 ## Running a local instance